Sick leave and employment

 The legal framework: Gatekeeper Improvement Act

-The Gatekeeper Improvement Act regulates the entire process of illness and reintegration.
+The Gatekeeper Improvement Act regulates the entire process of sick leave and reintegration.
 Knowledge of this law is essential to defend your position.

 Week 1-6: Problem analysis

 The company doctor prepares a problem analysis within six weeks.
 This document describes your limitations and capabilities.
+The company doctor advises; the employer then makes decisions about reintegration based on that advice.
 An incorrect problem analysis can negatively affect the entire process.

 Week 8: Action plan